Bonding Education Program

-The US Department of Transportation (DOT) Bonding Education Program (BEP) partners with The Surety and Fidelity Association of America (SFAA) to help small businesses become bond ready.
+The US Department of Transportation (DOT) Bonding Education Program (BEP) works with The Surety and Fidelity Association of America (SFAA) and other bond producers to help small businesses become bond ready.
 Becoming bondable is a challenge for many disadvantaged businesses and this program aims to help businesses grow by obtaining or building bonding capacity.

-The BEP is a hands-on, multi-component program designed to address what businesses need to do to become bond-ready, as well as one-on-one sessions with local surety bonding professionals to help in assembling the materials necessary for a complete bond application.
+The BEP is a multi-component program, designed to address what businesses need to become bond-ready when competing for transportation-related contracts.
+Each BEP includes workshops with industry professionals for business development and one-on-one sessions with local surety bonding representatives to help small and disadvantaged business owners compile necessary components to a complete a bond application.
 This program is tailored to businesses competing for transportation-related contracts.

-The BEP is offered through DOT’s Office of Small and Disadvantaged Business Utilization and its network of Small Business Transportation Resource Centers (SBTRC) around the county.
+The BEP is offered through DOT’s Office of Small and Disadvantaged Business Utilization and its network of Small Business Transportation Resource Centers (SBTRC) around the country.